Core Research Centers

-The Baylor Sciences Building is home to four core research facilites that enable multidiciplinary research across 6 acedemic departments and numerous other centers, programs, and institutes.
+The Baylor Sciences Building is home to four core research facilites that enable multidisciplinary research across 6 academic departments and numerous other centers, programs, and institutes.

 The Molecular Biosciences Center is a shared facility, intended to nurture, promote, and facilitate biomolecular research through scientific training, consultation, project collaborations, and University service.